-- generally refers to a state of being deficient in material possessions or money.
-The total number of people living in absolute poverty (less than \$1.25 a day) is 1.29 billion, or 22.7% of the world's population (World Bank 2012 statistics).
-Absolute poverty, in which survival is at stake due to lack of food and poor living conditions, is a problem that we all need to combine efforts to solve. - Inequality of wealth: The assets of world's 26 top billionaires are equivalent to the amount of assets owned by the world's bottom 3.8 billion people (50% of the world's population) (Oxfam 2019 statistics).
+- 680 million people living in absolute poverty: Poverty generally refers to a state of being deficient in material possessions or money.
+The total number of people living in absolute poverty (less than \$2.15 a day) is 680 million, or 8.9% of the world's population (World Bank 2024 statistics).
+Absolute poverty, in which survival is at stake due to lack of food and poor living conditions, is a problem that we all need to combine efforts to solve. - Inequality of wealth: The assets of world's 42 top billionaires are equivalent to the amount of assets owned by the world's bottom 3.8 billion people (50% of the world's population) (Oxfam 2024 statistics).
 Especially with the emphasis on neo-liberalistic trading systems, multinational companies in developed countries have made huge profits in underdeveloped and developing countries, and global inequality of wealth is worsening. - + Role of global citizens in solving the issue: - 1 International development cooperation: All activities carried out to guarantee a human-like life and provide a basic foundation living and helping each other to achieve better lives by all nations in the global villages can be called international development cooperation.
 The developed countries take the lead to provide funds and goods for poverty eradication, education, and health to underdeveloped and developing countries coordinated by international organizations. - 2 Fair trade: Fair trade is a form of trade that provides more favorable trade conditions (paying ...) for producers in developing countries to foster their economic independence and sustainable development.